← Back

 10. Talent as a Revenue Driver: The Product That Carried Specter.

-Today, Talent contributes roughly 60% of Specter’s total revenue.
-In a crowded space of alternative data providers, it stands out because it delivers something most platforms do not: visibility into people before they become companies.
-From being a CSV experiment to becoming a core driver of business, Talent’s trajectory showed that founder intelligence is not just interesting, it’s commercially essential.
+Today, Talent contributes roughly 60% of Specter’s revenue.
+It stands out because it delivers what most platforms cannot: visibility into people before they become companies.

 11. The Front-End Evolution: Reflecting the Intelligence We Built.